bugsnag/bugsnag-dsym-upload/README.md

   any .dSYM files within the current directory.
 * `upload_url`: The URL of the server receiving symbol files.
 Update this value if you are using a private instance of Bugsnag
+* `api_key`: The API Key associated with the project.
+Informs Bugsnag which project this dSYM should be applied to.
+If not provided, the dSYM can be applied to any Bugsnag project.

 View usage additional usage information and options by running `fastlane action upload_symbols_to_bugsnag`.